openmainframeproject/polycephaly/README.md

 - Add Groovy libraries
 - Add IBM DBB libaries, to developer and run, these routines require IBM DBB APIs.

+See Wiki for more information, including installation, migration and customization

 ToDo:
 - Add documentation
 - Complete SDFGenUtility, only one step setup